 Dr. Nash is an independent scholar, historian, and lecturer, with specialties in twentieth century American political and intellectual history.
 He speaks and writes frequently about the history and present direction of American conservatism, the life of Herbert Hoover, the legacy of Ronald Reagan, the education of the Founding Fathers, and other subjects.

-His writings have appeared in the American Spectator, Claremont Review of Books, Intercollegiate Review, Modern Age, National Review, New York Times Book Review, Policy Review, University Bookman, Wall Street Journal, and many other publications.
-He has lectured at the Library of Congress; the National Archives; the Herbert Hoover, John F. Kennedy, and Lyndon Johnson presidential libraries; the Gerald R. Ford Presidential Museum; the Hoover Institution; the Heritage Foundation; the McConnell Center; and at various universities and conferences in the United States and Europe.
+His writings have appeared in the American Spectator, Claremont Review of Books, Intercollegiate Review, Modern Age, National Review, New Criterion, New York Times Book Review, Policy Review, University Bookman, Wall Street Journal, Weekly Standard, and many other publications.
+He has lectured at the Library of Congress; the National Archives; the Herbert Hoover, John F. Kennedy, and Lyndon Johnson presidential libraries; the Gerald R. Ford Presidential Museum; the Hoover Institution; the Heritage Foundation; the McConnell Center; the National World War I Museum and Memorial; and at various universities and conferences in the United States.
+He has also lectured in Europe and Japan.
 Several of his lectures have been featured on C-SPAN.
 He has also been interviewed by C-SPAN, National Public Radio, numerous radio stations, and the print media.
 In 2006 and 2007 he delivered Hoover-related lectures in Belgium at the invitation of the U.S. Embassy in Brussels.